nikitavoloboev/data/focusing/focusing.md

 - I also try to [live by my calendar](../macOS/apps/fantastical.md).
 That is I try to assign blocks of time where I work on certain things and actually follow through and work during these time blocks.
 There is always something useful that I can be doing and I don't want to waste any mental energy choosing what to do in the moment.

 ## Notes
-- You can't manage projects; you can only manage actions related to projects.
+- You can't manage projects.
+You can only manage actions related to projects.

 ## Links
 - [Shipping vs. Fiddling](https://medium.com/@okonetchnikov/shipping-vs-fiddling-74e27e61e0c1) - Sometimes it's best to focus on getting things done and not fighting the tools/software.